codeface-io/SwiftLSP/README.md

 # SwiftLSP

+👩🏻‍🚀 *This project [is still a tad experimental](#development-status).
+Contributors and pioneers welcome!*

+## What?

-... employs a quite dynamic Swift representation of the [LSP (Language Server Protocol)](https://microsoft.github.io/language-server-protocol) and helps with:
+SwiftLSP employs a quite dynamic Swift representation of the [LSP (Language Server Protocol)](https://microsoft.github.io/language-server-protocol) and helps with:

 * Launching an LSP server executable
 * Extracting LSP Packets from a data stream